-The Expert Review Team and APERC wish to thank all the participants and delegates, representing the key energy stakeholders in Chile, who engaged with the team for discussions.
-We want to especially thank the Ministry of Energy of Chile, in particular to the organising team, who organised this event, as well as Takako Hanon, Hisami Obayashi and Alberto Ramirez Mier, without their support, this report would not have been possible.
+The Expert Review Team and APERC wish to thank all the participants and delegates who engaged with the team for discussions.
+Special thanks go to Maria de los Angeles Valenzuela, German Morgado and Corissa Pietro from the Ministry of Energy of Chile, who organised the event, and to Takako Hanon, Hisami Obayashi and Alberto Ramirez Mier, without their support, this report would not have been possible.